AnushaBilakanti/Anagrams-of-string/README.md

 # Anagrams-of-string
-Program to generate anagrams of a string
+Python program to generate anagrams of a string